A collection of timely studies, quizzes and cases and the latest news in Ovarian Cancer

 Survival rates among women with ovarian cancer vary greatly, making the ability to determine who potentially faces a more aggressive form of the disease challenging for oncologists.
 Determined to find a better way to predict ovarian cancer survival rates than stage and age, a team of researchers recently developed a tumor gene test and found that the results offered improved prediction rates.

-Understanding Ovarian Cancer chart is a user friendly chart that explains ovarian cancer in easy to understand language.
-View risk factors and signs and symptoms, describes diagnosis, and discusses treatment options and prevention strategies.
+This illustrated chart on ovarian cancer is a user-friendly, downloadable handout that explains ovarian cancer in easy-to-understand language.
+Learn about risk factors, signs and symptoms, diagnosis, treatment options, and prevention strategies.